 With a lot of hand-waving, you can organize the sciences roughly in order of increasing complexity: math, physics, chemistry, biology, psychology, sociology.
 (Or maybe in order of decreasing hubris.)
 Each of these sciences takes the subject matter of the previous one and treats it as an abstraction.
 To a chemist, subatomic particles just are and they study how they interact to form chemicals.
 To a biologist, the organic chemicals just are, and they study how they interact to form living organisms.
 Each science is an aggregation of a more primitive one.

 Stepping back from the real world, let’s look at the electronic one.
 The core idea behind digital computers is that they’re discrete: instead of working with complex, continuous analog signals, they quantize and decimate that down to a fixed set of possible values.
-It’s the ultimate reductionism: the analog signal running through a wire carries a nearly infinite flow of information, and we crush that down to just 256 possible values ticking along at a fixed clock rate.
+It’s the ultimate reductionism—the analog signal running through a wire carries a nearly infinite flow of information, and we crush that down to just two possible values ticking along at a fixed clock rate.

 You can look at this as restarting the complexity progression.
 We start at the complexity of chemistry and, using a bunch of clever engineering, we build a virtual world of data simpler than even basic physics.